arredondojullianjoseph/point-kinetics-solver/README.md

 # Point Reactor Kinetics Solver

 Six-group point reactor kinetics solver in Python.
-Solves the coupled prompt-neutron and delayed-precursor ODEs with a stiff Randau integrator, supports step and ramp reactivity insertions, and is verified against the Inhour equation and Prompt jump aproximation for step insertion and Period and convergance verification for ramp insertion.
+Solves the coupled prompt-neutron and delayed-precursor ODEs with a stiff Randau integrator, supports step and ramp reactivity insertions, and is verified against the Inhour equation and Prompt jump approximation for the step insertion and Period and convergence verifications for the ramp insertion.
+With default insertions and steady state conditions, all verifications achieve a >99% agreement.
 Automated tests cover the same checks.

 **Scope:** Intended as a self study verification of the standard six-group equations.